astropy/halotools/docs/quickstart_and_tutorials/model_building/preloaded_models/zheng07_composite_model.rst

 the instance returned by the factory:

-First, the ``threshold`` keyword argument pertains to the r-band absolute magnitude of the luminosity of the galaxy sample.
+First, the ``threshold`` keyword argument pertains to the r-band absolute magnitude of the luminosity of the galaxy sample:

+>>> model = PrebuiltHodModelFactory('zheng07', luminosity = -20)

 The only purpose of this keyword is to allow you to instantiate your model according to the best-fit values of the parameters taken from Table 1 of Zheng et al. (2007).
 After instantiation, the ``threshold`` attribute has no impact whatsoever on the behavior of the model.